Climbing in Rocky Mountain National Park

 In 1927, Joe and Paul Stettner, working-class German immigrants living in Chicago, upped the ante with their bold climb of Stettner's Ledges on the East Face of Longs Peak.
 At 5.8, with sustained technical difficulties by the standards of the day, the climb was considered the hardest in the country until surpassed in 1931 with the first ascent of the North Ridge of the Grand Teton.

 Closer to Denver, the Boulder Rock Climbing scene saw major technical advances at the hands of legendary hardmen like Layton Kor and Pat Ament during the golden age of American rock climbing in the early 1960s.
 Many of their pioneering routes are still among the finest and most popular climbs in Colorado, enduring over decades of changing standards and techniques.

 We offer climbing in Rocky Mountain National Park year-round, with the prime rock climbing seasons being spring, summer, and fall - approximately late March through early November.
-Winter ice and mixed alpine climbing is available November through February.
+Waterfall ice climbing and winter mixed alpine climbing is available November through February.

 Today, climbers can choose among many options in Rocky Mountain NP, including: